 These learning modules help caregivers to understand the moderate to advanced stages of Alzheimer’s disease/related dementia.
 Caregivers will learn about expected changes in memory, thinking, mood, behavior and function.
 Practical strategies are provided to assist caregivers to find success in their efforts.

-Sign up for the Registry's monthly e-newsletter, which provides timely information for people caring for someone with Alzheimer's.
+Sign up for the BEACON monthly e-newsletter, which provides timely information for people caring for someone with Alzheimer's.